Auburn, Alabama, United States of America: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to find the correct type.
-A lot of adapters currently being sold are simply plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Check that you choose the correct type.
+Most adapters currently sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most locations.

 Make your flight more comfortable with an airplane phone mount